Beat Aggressive and Poker Players that Over Bet

 Patience is Sometimes the Key

 Sitting back and waiting is a big part of what poker has become today.
-So many players play too aggressive and bluff chips off rather frequently.
+It is definitely a good poker skill to have.
+So many players play too aggressive and bluff chips off rather frequently, and it becomes a strategy for beating bad poker players.
 How you play against the super aggressive young kids of today’s poker world is to wait and trap them.
 It is almost that simple, but it also means you have to take some chances here and there.
 If you are perceived as a very tight player, you will get played back at almost every time you enter a pot simply because you will fold to three bets pre-flop tons of times to make it worth it for your opponent.

 Most young kids feel that they can out play any player in any spot, and this means that you should let them try to when you have a big hand.
 We can thank televised poker for this, as they only show the high bluff – exciting hands so people think that’s how pros always play.